Dental Amalgam "Safe,"

 Dentists Back Home Did not Know What Happened at the Congressional Hearings on "Consumer Choice and Implementing Full Disclosure in Dentistry."

 DAMS noted in one of their Dental Truth publications that Craig Palmer, the author of the press release, did not actually cover the hearings and did not report back to dentists the content of the speaker's speeches.
 All that appeared on the ADA website was the press release.
-So if dentists think they hear the whole story from the ADA on their website, they are mistaken.
+So if dentists think they heard the whole story about Congressional hearings from the ADA on their website, they are mistaken.

 What's Going on Here?